frisch1/live-aid-july-13-1985-setlist-data/README.md

 Note for the overall timing, the individual times -- both London and Philadelphia, are accurate and two-sourced.

+This data includes the track list and timing for the 4-Disc Live AID DVD set, plus the full 16-hour simulcasts of MTV and BBC from the day.
+It also includes a setlist and timing (by set) for the four-hour Oz for Australia.

 The mapping to the BBC and MTV simulcasts has a little drift to it due to the 1985 recordings.
 Assume timing specific to simulcasts may drift 1-2 minutes, though it's corrected at two-hour intervals to adjust.

 I claim no copyright or ownership of this data (nor are there any videos here... go buy them!]
 However, someone is organizing their collection in the future, hopefully this data helps to put the right tracks in the right order.